Swartz Bay ferry terminal: Ferry facilities and connections

 Currently, there are five ferry berths at the Swartz Bay ferry terminal.
 Completed in 2006, the Swartz Bay Berth 2 project involved the replacement of the old marine structures and counter-weighted ramp lift system with a $25 million state-of-the-art floating berth.
 The terminal provides BC Ferries service to the Tsawwassen ferry terminal on the mainland, as well as all the major southern Gulf Islands.
 In the mid-1990s, a major terminal renovation was undertaken.
 The Seaspan Ferries Corporation also has a terminal here.

 The terminal includes an administration building, and various kiosks run by local artisans and other vendors mainly in the warmer months.
 There is also a cafeteria and coffee shop in the main building.
+A gate was proposed in 2018.
+The cafe was renovated in 2023.

 The terminal is served by several Victoria Regional Transit System public transit routes, with Route 70 providing express bus service to and from downtown Victoria in about an hour.
 Short and long-term pay parking is run by a private operator under contract to BC Ferries.
 The terminal is located about 10 minutes from Victoria International Airport via Highway 17.
 The 29 km Lochside Regional Trail also runs south from Swartz Bay to Victoria.

 Swartz Bay is the only major southern terminal in the BC Ferries system without a traffic signal at its entrance or exit.